uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 ## HOWTO: _AWS Greengrass IAM_

-This section outlines the steps required to create an IAM user with the necessary permissions.
-You can tailor it to fit your requirements but basically what you're aiming to create are:
+This HOWTO outlines the steps required to create the IAM policies, groups and users with the necessary permissions to setup and run a system based on _uhppoted-mqtt_.
+You can tailor it to fit your requirements but basically what you're aiming to create
+are:

 1. An IAM policy with the necessary permissions required to create, configure and run a Greengrass 'core' device with a _Moquette_ MQTT broker.